srini047/saliency-profanity-detection/README.md

 ## Challenges we ran into
 - We were facing issues at the beginning in converting the `saliency` column to `0` or `1`.
 - Then we were stuck in the model-building phase.
-We were building models using Logistic Regression, but that seemed to produce a
+We were building models using Logistic Regression, but that seemed to produce a biased output which led us to go over a voting classifier (thanks for the input from the team)

-## What we learned
+- In the voting classifier, we use logistic regression in combination with SVC (support vector classifier) which seemed to produce a promising output, and decided to finalize the model.
--
+- As always, the deployment proved to be the most time-consuming and tiresome of all.
+We tried to deploy the Gradio interface with the Huggigface space to reduce the overhead of server requirements.
+However, there were deployment errors though we used the proper virtual environment and couldn't figure out the turnaround.
+Hence we decided to move with the localhost server but that can be accessed by anyone.